helenajr/Non-Elective-Flow-Simulation/README.md

 * What is the optimum number of people to stream from ED to SDEC to minimise ED waits?
 (Evidence for a particular management strategy)
 ### Outputs:
 I plan to create DES model(s), using the methods taught on the HSMA, that are able to provide evidence for the questions above.
 I would  also hope to create a friendly user interface that my stakeholders could use to try out scenarios and help understand how the model works.

+# Structure of the repo

+### model_script
+Contains both the model and code in one script to generate the outputs to make it easy to test the impact of changes and play around with outputs.

+## app
+This folder contains the code required to run the model as an app (with model classes and outputs separated into separate scripts), run app.py to run the app.
+On main branch the model code for the app and in model_script should always be the same.

+## environment
+The environment required to run the model / app.